-- 1 Make sure the computer is turned off. - 2 While powering on your computer, press the F12 key when the initial TOSHIBA screen displays.

-- 3 Using the arrow keys to scroll down, select the HDD Recovery option, and then press the ENTER key. - 4 If your system offers a choice of Windows[®] 7 32-bit or 64-bit operating system, select one at this time.
-If not, skip to step 5. - 5 A warning screen appears, stating that when the recovery is executed, all data will be deleted and rewritten unless the "Recovery of Factory Default Software with user's data" option is selected in the next step.
+- 1 Make sure the computer is turned off. - 2 Press and hold the 0 (zero) key on your keyboard while powering on the computer. - 3 If your system offers a choice of Windows[®] 7 32-bit or 64-bit operating system, select one at this time.
+If not, skip to step 4. - 4 A warning screen appears, stating that when the recovery is executed all data will be deleted and rewritten.
 Click Yes to continue.